att-circ-contrl/exp-utils/README.md

 * The `manuals` directory contains PDF documentation files produced by the sources described below.
-* The `latex-build` directory is the LaTeX build directory for project-wide documentation.
-Use `make -C latex-build` to rebuild these documents.
+* The `manual-src` directory is the LaTeX build directory for project-wide documentation.
+Use `make -C manual-src` to rebuild these documents.
 * Individual tool folders will usually contain `README.md` files.
 * Individual tool folders may also contain `manual` directories as local LaTeX build directories.
 Run `make` in these folders to rebuild the associated